 Now let’s talk about the best features of Tailwind and how to use them to get the most out of the tool.

-Tailwind is not a free tool, but you do get a free trial, and you can pin your first 100 pins for free!
-If you use this link here, you can get your free trial.
+Tailwind is not a completely free tool, but you can use the free plan!
+If you use this link here, you can try it out.
 I find this very useful because you can find out if you can personally benefit from this tool before purchasing it.

 If you are still unsure about making an investment of $100+ for this tool, you can try getting the monthly plan first, and when you are sure, you can change your monthly plan to the yearly plan.
 The difference in payment will be settled.
 That is what I did.